-The headteacher, senior teacher and office manager are responsible for the security of the school site in and out of school hours.
+Katie Butler is responsible for the security of the school site in and out of school hours.
 They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.

-The headteacher, senior teacher and office manager are the main key holders and will respond to an emergency.
+Katie Butler, Emily Mee and Tony Street are key holders and will respond to an emergency.